Code-Institute-Submissions/Into-Scent/README.md

 ## Feature

 ### Existing Features
-- A responsive navigation bar
+- A responsive navigation bar that changes to a hamburger menu on smaller screen.
 - A modal, pop-up window for enquiry form
-- One page scrolling
+- One page scrolling which allows a smooth animated scroll effect pages.

 ## Technologies Used